SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 - Customers who do not wish to set up contract with public cloud vendor.
 - other reasons...

-These customers can consider leveraging the on-premise Docker registry.
-Docker images are pulled then using connectivity proxy and Cloud Connector.
+These customers can consider leveraging a Docker registry running on-premise.
+Docker images are pulled then by connecting the Kubernetes cluster to the registry using connectivity proxy and Cloud Connector.

 See the following sample flow of how this can be achieved